Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-See monthly Calcium Carbonate prices in 5 locations: United States, South America, Europe, China, Africa.
-Also check Calcium Carbonate price history since 2007.
-The chart below is a sample of Intratec Primary Commodity Prices - subscribe now and gain access to current prices of 237 commodities, including Calcium Carbonate.
+The chart below is a sample of Intratec Primary Commodity Prices.
+Subscribe and access now current prices of 225 commodities, including Calcium Carbonate.

 Commodity